mohitpai/journey-optimizer.en/help/using/rn/e-release-notes.md

 As a result, within Adobe Journey Optimizer and the Adobe Experience Platform UI, you'll see "Segments" replaced with "Audiences" to reflect this new path of audience creation and management.

-**Journeys**

-* You can now leverage API call responses in custom actions and orchestrate your journey based on these responses.

-**Campaigns**

-* Contextual events related to campaigns are now available for use in the personalization editor "Contextual attributes" menu.